 The Foundation offers substance use disorder programs and resources that aim to prepare PAs present and future to prevent misuse of prescription opioids.
 Resources include a guide for PA students, “Preparing to Address Substance Use Disorder in Practice.”

-The Vital Minds podcast explores topics of relevance to the PA and healthcare provider audience, ranging from mental health to obesity to pain management and more.
+- The Vital Minds podcast series explores topics of relevance to the PA and healthcare provider audience, ranging from mental health to obesity to pain management and more.